mohammedzwaib/Employee-Department-project/README.md

     ```

 - **Project Lombok (Optional)**
-  - **Description:** A library that simplifies Java code by reducing boilerplate code, such as getters and setters.
+  - **Description:** A library that simplifies Java code by reducing boilerplate code, such as getters , setters and Parameterized constructor.
   - **Maven Dependency:**
     ```xml
     <dependency>